As a parent of three sons who have played football, I've seen the good and the bad.

 1. Youth Football Is Not for Every Child or Parent

 Football by its very nature is a physically demanding and violent sport.
-This means that even at the 6, 7, 8, and 9 year old level there will be intense workouts that focus on getting the kids in shape to play.
+This means that even at the 6-, 7-, 8-, and 9-year-old levels, there will be intense workouts that focus on getting the kids in shape to play.
 These workouts will include drills on how to tackle and block.
-No matter what position your child ends up playing they will be hitting and will get hit.
+No matter what position your child ends up playing, they will be hitting and will get hit.

 2. There Will Be Injuries

 The helmets, shoulder pads, mouthpieces, and other protective equipment used in youth football today are absolutely fantastic.
 But injuries do occur!
-Some estimate that about 10% of the players who play youth football will get injured.
-The vast majority of injuries are minor such as bruises, bumps, muscle strains, etc. But, while rare, occasionally the injuries are more severe.
+Some estimate that about 10 percent of the players who play youth football will get injured.
+The vast majority of injuries are minor—bruises, bumps, muscle strains, etc. But, while rare, occasionally the injuries are more severe.

 - You know your child better than anyone so watch for signs that he has injuries that he’s not telling anyone about.
 If you think he is hurt talk to him about this concern and find out what is going on.